-We study signaling networks that are often deregulated in cancer, in an effort to understand why they are deregulated, and how it may be possible to correct them.
+In 2015 the Ronai Lab in La Jolla CA, expanded and has setup a sister lab at the Technion - Israel Institute of Technology, Haifa, Israel.
+Both laboratories study, in concert, signaling networks that are deregulated in cancer, in an effort to understand how it may be possible to correct them.

-We use melanoma, prostate and breast cancer cell cultures, genetic models (GEM) and validate our studies using patient samples in efforts to develop potential new therapeutic modalities.
+We have been studying these processes in melanoma, prostate and breast cancer using cell cultures, genetic models (GEMM) and have validated our findings using patient tumor samples.

 Our understanding of epigenetic processes that underlie tumor cell plasticity is expected to pave new roads in defining tomorrows therapies.
 To this end we have developed SBI-0640756, a small molecule that disrupts the translation initiation machinary, enabling to overcome therapy-resistant melanoma.